CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: Related Work

-Legged robots' navigation capability has been validated~\cite{wermelinger2016navigation}, \cite{agarwal2023legged} across complex, uneven, and varying terrain while ensuring safety and efficiency.
-With the hardware advancements in the industry, these robots have not been left untouched from performing some of the extreme navigation tasks like ~\cite{wellhausen2023artplanner}, \cite{fu2022coupling}.
-Perpetual observation of terrain is a vital step in making robust and collision-free navigation of a robot successful.
+{\textbf{Terrain Perception for Legged Navigation:}} Legged robots' navigation capability has been validated~\cite{wermelinger2016navigation}, \cite{agarwal2023legged} across complex, uneven, and varying terrain while ensuring safety and efficiency.
+With the hardware advancements in the industry, these robots have not been left untouched from performing some of the extreme navigation tasks like~\cite{wellhausen2023artplanner}, \cite{fu2022coupling}.
+Perpetual observation of terrain is a vital step in making the robust and collision-free navigation of a robot successful.
 Sensor-based perception using exteroception has been exploited over the years, which could result in a high-level but coarse characterization of a specific terrain.
 Leveraging sensor-based perception works like~\cite{guanganav}, and \cite{sathyamoorthy2024convoi} utilizes images to determine risk-aware path planning for a legged robot.
 However, these methods, without any additional signal, result in a lack of internal feedback and could make the robot's body unaware of its current state.
 To overcome these issues,~\cite{elnoor2024pronav} couples both exteroceptive and proprioceptive parameters of a robot to adapt between different gaits.
 Similarly, RL-based methods like~\cite{lee2020learning}, \cite{agarwal2023legged} generalize over different types of legged robots by adapting the various privileged information like simulated terrain profile, friction coefficients, and robot proprioception, but they are not well acquainted with the real-world terrain representations because of the sim-to-real distinction.